What is antibiotic stewardship?

 Precious Drugs & Scary Bugs Campaign

-Hektoen is working to combat antibiotic resistance by offering antibiotic stewardship support to outpatient healthcare facilities through the Precious Drugs and Scary Bugs (PDSB) Campaign.
-This campaign promoted judicious antibiotic use by engaging providers to:
+Hektoen is working to combat antibiotic resistance by offering antibiotic stewardship support to outpatient healthcare facilities through the reinstatement of the IDPH Precious Drugs and Scary Bugs (PDSB) Campaign.
+This campaign promoted judicious antibiotic use by engaging outpatient providers to:

 - Increase knowledge related to antibiotic resistance and appropriate prescribing